tejasborkar74/Web-Scraper---FAST-API/README.md

     2. To start the application using above command you have to install all the dependencies locally

     OPTION 2 (Using DOCKER):
-    1. This application is Dockarised, so you can just create an image and run a container of the image
+    1. This application is dockerized, so you can just create an image and run a container of the image
     2. Create Image command: `docker build -t <IMAGE-NAME> .`
     3. Run a container using the above created image: `docker run -p 8000:8000 <IMAGE_NAME>`